 Melissa B. Gilkey, PhD is Assistant Professor of Health Behavior at the UNC Gillings School of Global Public Health.
 With research interests in adolescent health, cancer prevention, and health services research, Dr. Gilkey studies interpersonal and organizational approaches to improving the delivery of HPV vaccine.

-William Calo, PhD is a postdoctoral Research Fellow at the UNC Gillings School of Global Public Health.
+Brigid Grabert, JD, PhD is a postdoctoral Research Fellow at the UNC Gillings School of Global Public Health.
 Dr. Grabert’s work focuses on health services research, econometric methods, and the prevention of sexually transmitted infections.

 Jennifer Heisler-MacKinnon, MPH is a project manager at the UNC Gillings School of Global Public Health with a focus on health communications and cancer prevention and control.

 Jennifer Leeman, DrPH is Associate Professor of Nursing at the UNC School of Nursing.
 Her work focuses on disseminating evidence-based interventions and supporting their implementation in a range of practice settings.

 The HPV IQ materials and methods were tested in the field with the invaluable help of seven different state health departments.
 These practice teams used the HPV IQ tools in primary care practices.
 They made sure that the tools were practical, useful, and easy to navigate.
 They also provided critical feedback to the research team so that the materials and information on this website could be fine-tuned to meet your needs.

 We also received ongoing input and support from our Advisory Board.